IKATS/IKATS/IKATS_types.md

 # Functional types

-This page reference the complete list of types handled by IKATS.
+This page references the complete list of types handled by IKATS.

 > This document will be updated with more details.
 Contact dev@ikats.org if you need more information.